-Miller has been with the Grand Forks Herald sports department for the past 10 years.
+Miller has been with the Grand Forks Herald sports department since 2004.
 He's also a Grand Forks native and UND graduate.

 - Member for